Alfred Duraiappah: Political career

-Duraiappah entered local government politics in 1952 having been elected to Jaffna Municipal Council and was became its deputy mayor in 1958.
+Duraiappah entered local government politics in 1952 having been elected to Jaffna Municipal Council and became its deputy mayor in 1958.
 Duraiappah stood as an independent candidate in Jaffna at the March 1960 parliamentary election.
 He won the election and entered Parliament, defeating G. G. Ponnambalam from the All Ceylon Tamil Congress and S. Kathiravelupillai of the Federal Party.
 He was re-elected at the July 1960 parliamentary election defeating G. G. Ponnambalam and S. Kathiravelupillai once again.
 He lost his seat in the 1965 parliamentary election, finishing third after G. G. Ponnambalam and C. X. Martyn of the Federal Party.
 He contested the 1970 parliamentary election, finishing second to C. X. Martyn after Ponnambalam.
 He was elected Mayor of Jaffna on 15 February 1970 and re-elected on 22 April 1971.
 By April 1971, Duraiappah had become a member of the governing Sri Lanka Freedom Party (SLFP) and its chief organiser in Jaffna District.
 With the support of the ruling party, Duraiappah was able to channel government money for municipal works.
 Tamil militants considered Duraiappah to be a traitor and government collaborator.
 In February 1971 Tamil militant Pon Sivakumaran tried to assassinate Duraiappah by throwing a hand grenade on to Duraiappah's car which was parked on Second Cross Road in Jaffna.
 Duraiappah was not inside the car at the time.
 Duraiappah was criticised for his handling of the 1974 Tamil conference incident in which 11 people were killed.